2i2c-org/2i2c-org.github.io/content/blog/2024/frx/index.md

 ---
-title: "`frx-challenge`: A new tool to host data challenges for Frictionless Research Exchanges"
+title: "`frx-challenges`: A new tool to host data challenges for Frictionless Research Exchanges"
 date: 2024-12-06
 ---